[Retire Early]

 To examine the range of fees charged by DFA advisors, the SEC disclosure database was used to collect information on the firms in the table below.
 Firm size (i.e., Assets Under Management (AUM) and number of clients) was obtained from the latest SEC Form ADV on file.
 The schedule of fees was obtained from either the Form ADV or the firms' website.

-Table Two.
-Comparison of DFA-approved advisor fees
+Table Four.
+Comparison of DFA-approved advisor fees & expenses

 .
 Firm Size .
 Annual Advisor's Fee